 Feb.
-22, 2019 – Hilo, Hawaii – – The law firm of Baum, Hedlund, Aristei & Goldman filed a personal injury lawsuit on behalf of six people who suffered injuries after masses of molten lava rained down on them and others aboard a lava tour boat last July.
+22, 2019 – Hilo, Hawaii – – The law firm of Baum, Hedlund, Aristei & Goldman filed a personal injury lawsuit on behalf of six people who suffered injuries after lava bombs rained down on them and others aboard a lava tour boat last July.

 Boat accident attorney Clay Robbins III filed the complaint in the Third Circuit Court for the State of Hawaii on behalf of Erin Walsh and William D. Bryan, Jr., a married couple from Oregon, and Dr. Ka Ming Li, his wife, Dawn Li, their adult daughter, Erica Li, and their minor son, Christopher Li, who reside in California.

 The lawsuit names Lava Ocean Tours Inc. and Shane Turpin, captain of the lava boat “Hot Spot,” as defendants.
 This is the second lawsuit against the defendants stemming from the July 16, 2018 incident; a 20-year-old Illinois woman who sustained broken bones in her legs and pelvis filed suit last month.

 Lawsuit Against Lava Ocean Tours Alleges Negligence and Deceptive Practices

 On the morning of July 16, 2018, the passengers embarked on a boat tour to view lava flows in the vicinity of Kapoho Bay.
 During the excursion, the Lava Ocean Tours vessel proceeded dangerously close to an entry point where lava eruptions reach the bay.

 At approximately 6:00 a.m., a portion of lava exploded, sending large rocks and lava flying onto the tour boat and its passengers.
 Authorities reported that 23 people sustained injuries.